barkais/moleculaR/Cube Functions/README.md

 ## Generating an xyz from a cube file

 A simple function, needed for different reasons.
-Existing xyz files will be removed by `cube.steRimol()` and `cube.steRimol.df()` once executed.
+Existing xyz files will be removed by `steRimol.cube()` and `steRimol.cube.df()` once executed.

 ```
 xyz.from.cube(cube_file)